September 10

 Why Cast Iron or Carbon Steel for Skillets?

 Some people don't like messing with seasoning.
-It's true that it takes a bit of practice to get the hang of it, but once you do, we think you'll love using them.
-Washing is easy: you need just a tiny bit of soap, and messes will mostly rinse right out--but if you need to scrub, you can do so without worries about hurting the pan.
+It's true that it takes a bit of practice to get the hang of it, but once you do, we think you'll love cast iron and carbon steel.
+Washing is easy: you need just a tiny bit of soap, and most messes rinse right out--if you need to scrub, you can do so without worries about hurting the pan.

 Best For

-High heat searing (steaks!), and a durable replacement for nonstick.
+High heat searing (steaks), and a durable replacement for nonstick.

 What to Look For